 Amatrudo et al (2015) Caged compounds for multichromic optical interrogation of neural systems.
 Int J Oncol 41 42491 PMID: 25471355

 Do you know of a great paper that uses RuBi-GABA from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area